julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, February 21, 2025.
+Saturday, February 22, 2025.
 Quote of the day:

-> "I cannot make my days longer.
-So I strive to make them better." - Henry David Thoreau
+> "Be thou the rainbow in the storms of life.
+The evening beam that smiles the clouds away, and tints tomorrow with prophetic ray." - Lord Byron